Defense of the Wola cemeteries: Prelude

-The Radosław Group (named after the pseudonym of its commander, Lieutenant Colonel Jan Mazurkiewicz) was the strongest and most elite group of the Home Army fighting in the Warsaw Uprising.
-It included relatively well-armed units experienced in skirmishes with the Germans, including the later-famous Grey Ranks battalions Zośka and Parasol.
+The Radosław Group (named after the pseudonym of its commander, Lieutenant Colonel Jan Mazurkiewicz) was the strongest and most elite group of the Home Army (AK) fighting in the Warsaw Uprising.
+It included relatively well-armed units experienced in clashes with the Germans, including the later-famous Grey Ranks battalions Zośka and Parasol.

 In the uprising plans, the Radosław Group played a special role.
 It was intended to be a reserve exclusively at the disposal of the Home Army Headquarters, and also to provide direct protection to the leadership of the Polish Underground State – both against the Germans and upon the entry of Red Army units into the city.
 Since the Home Army command chose the Kamler Factory at 72 Dzielna Street in Wola as its headquarters, Kedyw received the order to secure its immediate vicinity.
 For this purpose, Lieutenant Colonel Radosław's units were to capture objects located in the eastern part of Wola – the area around Okopowa Street and the nearby religious cemeteries at Powązki.
-The specific tasks assigned to Kedyw units were the main reason why the fighting in Wola took on the character of unconnected actions by the Radosław Group and units of the Wola Subdistrict in the first days of the uprising.
+The specific tasks assigned to Kedyw units were the main reason why the fighting in Wola took on the character of unconnected actions by the Radosław Group and units of the Wola Subdistrict command in the first days of the uprising.

 The deployment of the group before the "W" Hour took place under unfavorable circumstances.
 Due to the Home Army command's decision to shorten the mobilization time to 12 hours, only 40% of the soldiers reached the assembly points on time.
 The units were not fully armed, as some weapons did not arrive on time or were intercepted by German patrols (e.g., one of the transports of the Zośka Battalion was caught on Chłodna Street).
 Moreover, even before the "W" Hour, Radosław's soldiers became involved in unplanned skirmishes with the Germans.
 At 4:10 PM, a German car arrived at the Kamler Factory, where the Home Army Headquarters had already gathered, to collect uniforms stored there.
 A shootout ensued with the protective platoon of Lieutenant Jerzy Kamler, codenamed Stolarz, which alerted German posts stationed in the nearby Tobacco Monopoly factory.
 As a result, even before the uprising began, the Home Army Headquarters found itself under siege.
-Almost simultaneously, a chance firefight occurred with passing German cars near the Telefunken factory on Mirecki Street, where the assembly point of the Broda 53 Diversion Brigade was located.
-This skirmish turned into a regular fight with the German police relief force, which arrived in 3 cars at Kercelego Square.
+Almost simultaneously, a chance firefight occurred with passing German cars near the Telefunken factory on Mirecki Street, where the assembly point of the Broda 53 Sabotage Brigade was located.
+This skirmish turned into a regular fight with the German police relief force, which arrived in three cars at Kercelego Square.
 Eventually, soldiers rushing to the assembly point from various units defeated the Germans and forced them to flee into the ghetto ruins.
 (Note: A dozen policemen burst into a house at 20 Okopowa Street, where they murdered several Polish men before they were apprehended (Borkiewicz (1969)).)
 Only the German armored car participating in the fight managed to break through to Ulrychów.